Mir Najaf Ali Khan: Social campaigns

+Joining the Indian National Congress

+In November 2023, he officially joined the Indian National Congress in the presence of All India Congress Committee (AICC) president Mallikarjun Kharge.
+Khan emphasized the longstanding association of his family, spanning almost four generations, with the Congress, noting that joining the party was a natural extension of the historical ties between the Nizam family and the Gandhi family.
+He, along with his family have previously met former President of the INC, Sonia Gandhi, current President of the INC, Rahul Gandhi, and general secretary of the AICC, Priyanka Gandhi, several times.
+Kharge highlighted the Nizam family's significant contributions to the nation, extending from Jawaharlal Nehru's time to Rahul Gandhi's.

 Meeting other royals

 Nawab Najaf Ali Khan called on Yaduveer Krishnadatta Chamaraja Wadiyar at the Mysore Palace, wherein Wadiyar highlighted the role of the Asif Jahis in protecting interests of other maharajas against the British and during the India-China war in 1965.
 Prince Yaduveer stated how Mir Osman Ali Khan had contributed 5,000 kg gold to support the country.

 He also highlighted a lesser known fact that The 7th Nizam was kind enough to support the construction of a very important part of the Mysore Palace.